 These men shall think not of he who goes charging into the wilderness and city,

-in search of a banner under which to fight,
+In search of a banner to uphold, a cause to fight,

 These men shall think not of he who falls upon his own sword.